-Every day, I meet with school leaders around the country and one of the first things on their minds is how to help students and teachers cope with the losses the pandemic has generated for them.
-Unfinished learning is high on their priority list as they have witnessed and often worked to address the inequities the COVID-19 crisis has exacerbated for their students.
-They have been confronting the reality that they’ll have to support teachers and students to keep expectations high while figuring out how they can close potential academic gaps along the way.
+Every day, I meet with school leaders to talk about learning solutions for their students and teachers.
+Often, one of the first things on their minds is how to help cope with the learning loss from the last two school years.
+Unfinished learning is high on their priority list as they work to address the inequities the COVID-19 pandemic exacerbated for their students.
+They are confronting the reality that they’ll have to support teachers and students to keep expectations high while figuring out how they can close potential academic gaps along the way.

 But there are other heavy losses on the minds of our school leaders: knowing some of their students have lost loved ones, or have simply lost the ease of engaging in social interactions on a daily basis.
 They understand many staff and students are still coping with trauma and a high level of stress this fall.